 Troop S maintains a strong statewide CMV driver/vehicle inspection program to keep unsafe CMVs and CMV drivers off of Oklahoma roadways.
 Oklahoma's traffic enforcement includes an aggressive inspection program incorporated into the main MCSAP effort, focusing on traffic enforcement and CMV driver behavior.
 This focus also extends to non-CMV driver behavior when around CMVs.
 Troop S utilizes Level 1 and Level 2 inspections as the top priority and Level 3 inspections utilized when appropriate.
-As of 06/29/2018 in FFY 2018, Troop S has conducted 24,983 inspections with a goal of 27,967 inspections.
-Troop S is on track to meet the FFY 2018 goal.
+As of 10/04/2019, according to MCMSI in FFY 2019, Troop S has conducted 35,557 inspections with a goal of 27,967 inspections.
+Troop S has exceeded the FFY 2019 goal.